-Organizer: If you wish to organize a session for the following years Annual Meeting, the brainstorming process usually begins in Divisional meetings during the Annual Meeting.
-If you cannot attend the Divisional meetings, you may also submit your session theme to a Special Problems Division’s chair in the weeks prior to the Annual Meeting.
+Organizer: If you wish to organize a session for the following year’s annual meeting, the brainstorming process usually begins in divisional meetings during the annual meeting.
+If you cannot attend the divisional meetings, you may also submit your session theme to a Division’s Chair in the weeks prior to the annual meeting.
 Organizers are encouraged to present themes that are broad enough to invite participation yet specific enough to provide the foundation for a meaningful conversation to occur in the session.
 After the Call for Papers submission deadline has passed, you will also be involved with selecting papers for your session.

 Presider: Presiders ensure that sessions run smoothly.
 Presiders make sure that session participants stay within their allotted time.
 Sessions last 1 hour and 40 minutes, unless noted otherwise.
-Presiders should alert the session participants to how long they will have to present their papers and make sure they provide materials to discussants whenever one is on your session prior to the Annual Meeting.
+Presiders should alert the session participants to how long they will have to present their papers and make sure they provide materials to discussants (if applicable) prior to the annual meeting.
 Presiders should remember to leave time for questions and answers at the end of the session.
-We recommend that presiders bring index cards to sessions that indicate how much longer the session participant has left within their allotted time (i.e. cards that read 5 minutes, 2 minutes, and 0 (zero)).
-To encourage broad participation during the open discuss period, presiders should be careful not to let an audience member excessively monopolize the time by essentially making their own ad hoc presentation.
+We recommend that presiders bring index cards to sessions that indicate how much longer the session participant has left within their allotted time (i.e. cards that read 5 minutes, 2 minutes, and 0 (zero).
+To encourage broad participation during the open discussion period, presiders should be careful not to let an audience member excessively monopolize the time by essentially making their own ad hoc presentation.

-Discussant: Discussants should remember that their tasks are both to reflect on the papers or summaries you should have received prior to the session, and to lead the subsequent discussion by raising interesting points or asking questions gleaned from the presentations.
-It would be a good idea for each discussant to contact your presenters to make sure you receive some written material prior to the conference, so you have more time to prepare your remarks.
+Discussant: Discussants should remember that their tasks are both to reflect on the papers or summaries they should have received prior to the session, and to lead the subsequent discussion by raising interesting points or asking questions gleaned from the presentations.
+It would be a good idea for each discussant to contact their presenters to make sure they receive some written material prior to the conference, so they have more time to prepare their remarks.